 The franchise leader by a landslide, Clarke has the most assists in franchise history by over 250.
 He ended his career with 852 assists.
-In second is Giroux with 592 and Propp with 480.
-Again, Giroux is still active and playing for the Flyers, so he can close this gap if he continues producing.
+In second is Giroux with 609 and Propp with 480.

 Three players have recorded at least 850 points for the franchise, but only one has more than 1,000 points.
-Clarke holds another record with 1,210 career points with the Flyers, while Barber had 883 and Giroux has 870.
+Clarke holds another record with 1,210 career points with the Flyers, while Giroux had 900 and Barber had 883.
 No other player had more than 850 points.

-Power-Play Points– The most power-play points in franchise history is very close with Clarke at 333 and Giroux close behind with 330.
-This should be passed this season.
+Power-Play Points– The most power-play points in franchise history is very close with Giroux at 339 and Clarke close behind with 333.
 They are the only two to reach the 300-mark.
 Barber ranks third with 280 power-play points.